2017 might be the year of barely-there bezels and dual-camera cleverness, but for the U11, HTC has gone for something a little different.

 HTC U11 SOFTWARE: TALK TO ME

-Alexa has plenty of advantages over Google Assistant, like better integration with all your smart home kit, so this could be a major reason to pick up a U11 once she arrives.
-I’ll update this review once Alexa is up and running on the Stuff review sample.
+Alexa has plenty of advantages over Google Assistant, like better integration with all your smart home kit, so this could be a major reason to pick up a U11 if you've already equipped your house with app-enabled gear.
+All the Skills you've added to your account will work right away, and while Alexa can't play Spotify tunes just yet, it's pretty comprehensive in every other area.

 At least the comprehensive theme support returns, letting you completely customise the look and feel of the phone if you don’t like how it handles out-of-the-box.